CURRENTLY SHOWING:

 September 11, 6-10pm

-Call It What it Is - A Neon Show of Banned Words, is the first of two exhibitions in Seattle’s Capitol Hill to visualize the breadth of language flagged by the current administration “to be scrubbed from federal government websites and documents.”
+Call It What It Is: A Neon Show of Banned Words, is the first of two exhibitions to visualize the breadth of language flagged by the current administration “to be scrubbed from federal government websites and documents.”
 As a group, the banned words provide a clear picture of the administration’s central priority—to roll back decades of social and scientific progress.
-The dozens of artists and neon sign makers participating in this exhibition make these banned words visible as a protest to this administration’s regressive efforts at wresting power from experts and everyday people alike.
+The dozens of artists and neon sign makers participating in this exhibition make these banned words visible as a protest to this administration’s regressive efforts at wrestling power from experts and everyday people alike.
 Call It What It Is recognizes that if language is a battleground, speaking truth is a vital defense.